redhat-cip/dci-openshift-agent/docs/ocp_on_libvirt.md

 understand the `dci-openshift-agent` (all different steps, hooks, settings) and to be used as a development environment.

-At this point, the `DCI Jumpbox` is installed with all above prerequisites ([learn how to install the DCI Jumpbox](../README.md#installation-of-dci-jumpbox)).
+At this point, the `DCI Jumphost` is installed with all above prerequisites ([learn how to install the DCI Jumphost](../README.md#installation-of-dci-jumphost)).

 The following documentation covers how to configure deploy virtual systems, virtual networks and the according `/etc/dci-openshift-agent/hooks/`